-One of the best places to spend Victoria Day and the May Long Weekend is in Victoria where the city celebrates with a parade and various other festivities.
+One of the best places to spend Victoria Day and the May Long Weekend is in Victoria where the city celebrates with a festival and various other activities.

 Victoria and the May Long Weekend

-Victoria Day is a national holiday that celebrates the birthday of Queen Victoria who lived from 1819 to 1901 and after whom the City of Victoria was named.
-The occasion is celebrated across Canada, but especially in British Columbia’s capital city, on the Monday before May 25th each year.
+Victoria Day is a statutory holiday that celebrates the birthday of Queen Victoria who lived from 1819 to 1901.
+It’s this queen after whom the City of Victoria was named.
+The occasion is celebrated all across Canada, but especially in British Columbia’s capital city, on the Monday before May 25th each year.

 The Victoria Day Parade